-MIT HEALS will thrive by attracting and supporting top talent through a flagship postdoctoral program, offering graduate fellowships, and funding Undergraduate Research Opportunities Programs (UROPs) and SuperUROPs.
-A core mission is to accelerate innovation in health care, quickly moving solutions from lab bench to patient bedside.
+MIT HEALS will thrive by attracting and supporting top talent through a flagship postdoctoral program offering graduate fellowships and funding for Undergraduate Research Opportunities Programs (UROPs) and SuperUROPs.
+The mission is to accelerate innovation in health care, quickly moving solutions from lab bench to patient bedside.
 While Institute researchers already collaborate on health-related projects across disciplines, the rapid advancement of AI has opened up a new world of possibilities for game-changing cross-disciplinary projects.
 A few examples follow.